 What data is available in the interactive dashboard?

-The dashboard presents data for screening coverage at two age groups, 25-49 and 50-64 years, which are obtained from monthly reports produced by the Open Exeter system (hosted by NHS Digital).
+The dashboards present data for screening coverage at two age groups, 25-49 and 50-64 years, which are obtained from monthly reports produced by the Open Exeter system (hosted by NHS Digital).
 The dashboard also includes data for the number of women eligible and screened at each GP Practice, CCG and Local Authority.

 Why is this needed and what is the purpose?

 - Coverage in the Cervical Screening Programme continues to fall year on year.
 This online resource will help support the programme to be effective in achieving its aim to reduce the number of women who develop invasive cervical cancer and reduce the number of women who die from it.